 TIP: Don’t get discouraged when you see kids half your size jump higher and more nimbly than you can.
 It takes practice!

 A fairly unique yet simple activity at Apex is the Parachute Jump.
 Here you can jump off a structure by the Parkour Zone, bounce along a rectangular trampoline for a bit, and then go flying through the air onto a giant inflated parachute pit.

-The activity is a lot like foam pits at other trampoline parks, but, as Apex proudly points out, the padded parachute is cleaner to land on and easier to get off and out of than many other similar attractions.
+The activity is a lot like foam pits at other trampoline parks.
+However, as Apex proudly points out, the padded parachute is cleaner to land on and easier to get off and out of than many other similar attractions.

 Ninja Warrior Obstacle Course

 The new zone just recently completed is the Ninja Course.
 It’s like a giant obstacle course with things to climb on, hang from and jump over.
-Watch the TV show American Ninja Warrior sometime and you’ll be able to picture what it’ll be like (although thankfully not quite as extreme).
+Watch the TV show American Ninja Warrior sometime and you’ll be able to picture what it’ll be like.
+Thankfully this isn’t quite as extreme as that though.

 The Ninja Course has 3 lanes of varying degrees of challenge, from relatively easy to nearly impossible.
-Lane 1 is suitable for most abilities and recommended for folk ages 6 and older.
+Lane 1 is suitable for most people and recommended for folk ages 6 and older.
 Lane 2 is for extreme athletes – they say it has a success rate of about one in a thousand!
 And Lane 3 is somewhere in the middle and recommended for ninjas ages 14 and older.